Neal-liu/Diffusion-Minimization/README.md

 Diffusion Minimization on Specific Targets in Social Networks

 ## Introduction
-  This is my research, and there are three algorithms implements :
+* This is my research, and there are three algorithms implements :
   1. Baseline : implements with greedy.
   2. LDT : improve Baseline, including two pruning mechanisms :
     - threshold
     - sorted list
   3. Community-based : First research about diffusion minimization by Zongqing et al, INFOCOM 2014.

+* Query : k, labels

 ## Building and Running
   * build Baseline algorithm
 ```